MaxonKrexon/diplomaProject/README.md

 <h1> diplomaProject</h1>
 This software was made as diploma project in Robotics in may-june 2022.
 It is interactive graphic application for automatization of area surveillance and exploring processes.
-It was implemented using <b>python 3.8</b> with <b>numpy, sympy and tkinter</b> libraries.There is a situation where this software could be used.<br>
+It was implemented using <b>python 3.8</b> with <b>numpy, sympy and tkinter</b> libraries.There is a situation where this software could be used:<br>
-Imagine you are a fire department worker and you need to know how big is area of forest fire.
-Of course it's better to know from the height and UAV's will help you with that, but you are a single person and you can pilot only one UAV at the time.
+<i>Imagine you are a fire department worker and you need to know how big is area of forest fire.
+Of course it's better to know from the height and UAV's
+will help you with that, but you are a single person and you can pilot only one UAV at the time.
 What if you had a dozen of UAV that could be group and explore area in boundaries that you already know?
 That would be extreamly helpful!
 This software is the solution.
-Here you can:
+Here you can:</i>
 1) Load your own map as image and set its real coordinates (in degrees)
 2) Select areas that you need to explore
 3) Group UAV's together for one task or make them do different ones simultenously